Chaudhry Iftikhar Nazir: Political career

 He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-159 (Khanewal-IV) in the 2002 Pakistani general election but was unsuccessful.
 He received 74,209 votes and lost the seat to Malik Ghulam Murtaza Maitla, a candidate of Pakistan Muslim League (Q) (PML-Q).

 He was elected to the National Assembly as a candidate of PPP from Constituency NA-159 (Khanewal-IV) in the 2008 Pakistani general election.
 He received 78,255 votes and defeated Malik Ghulam Murtaza Maitla, a candidate of PML-Q.

 He was re-elected to the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-159 (Khanewal-IV) in the 2013 Pakistani general election.
 He received 116,903 votes and defeated Malik Ghulam Murtaza Maitla, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-153 (Khanewal-IV) in the 2018 Pakistani general election.
 He received votes and defeated Malik Ghulam Murtaza Maitla, a candidate of PTI.

 He was re-elected to the National Assembly as a candidate of PML-N from NA-147 Khanewal-IV in the 2024 Pakistani general election.
 He received 107,933 votes and defeated Naveed Hameed, an Independent politician candidate supported by PTI.

-Chairman Standing Committee for Defense Production

-Chaudhry Iftikhar Nazir is also Chairman Standing Committee for Defense Production.